Irreducibility of the Dispersion Polynomial for Periodic Graphs: Introduction

-Section~\ref{sec:1-prelims} introduces background on discrete Schr\"{o}dinger operators, algebra, and discrete geometry.
-For a $\ZZ^d$-periodic potential, Section~\ref{sec:2-structure} discusses sufficient conditions for when the irreducibility of the dispersion polynomial is preserved after changing the period lattice.
-Section~\ref{sec:3-Bragg} uses classical results on the decomposability of polytopes to obtain analogous results for a class of Laurent polynomials, enabling us to provide sufficient conditions to conclude irreducibility of the dispersion polynomial for general potentials.
+Section~\ref{sec:1-prelims} introduces the necessary background on discrete periodic operators, algebra, and discrete geometry.
+Section~\ref{sec:3-Bragg} uses classical results on the decomposability of polytopes to obtain analogous results for a class of Laurent polynomials.
+For a $\ZZ^d$-periodic potential, Section~\ref{sec:2-structure} discusses sufficient conditions for when the irreducibility of the dispersion polynomial is preserved after changing the period lattice, which when combined with Section~\ref{sec:3-Bragg}, will enable us to discuss irreducibility of the dispersion polynomial for more general potentials.
 Section~\ref{sec:4-applications} provides various applications of these results.